AdayevKP/daemon/README.md

 ./test.sh

 # Notes
-also you can send SIGHUP signal to deamon fo rereading config file
+also you can send SIGHUP signal to deamon for rereading config file